Marketing design

 • One place for all feedback (hint: it’s not email).

 We use async-first tools like Notion, Trello, and Slack to keep things moving without endless meetings.
+Leveraging the expertise of experienced designers also streamlines the design process, ensuring higher quality and efficiency.

 Notion design workflow